berkeozturk/QA-Assistant/index.md

 *   Opening order is same as how they are arranged inside the sample folder.

-> _Open CTA Links_
+> #### _Open CTA Links_
 >

 *   Links of the clickable elements in the e-mail are opened.
 *   Multiple links can be opened all at once by a comma separator.
 *   CTA number 1 means the first clickable element in the email.

-#### Header 5
+#### Example cases

-1. This is an ordered list following a header.
+1. One can directly test if the campaign's landing page is live for every local.
-2. This is an ordered list following a header.
+2. One can check mobile-view of the emails directly in incognito mode.
-3. This is an ordered list following a header.
+3. When both View E-mails Online and Open CTA Links are checked; it opens one e-mail one landing page subsequently.

 ###### Header 6